How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 WG-Gesucht is the most important platform for WG rooms in all of Germany.
 Over 70% of shared flat listings in Munich appear here.
 Create a detailed profile, set up alerts for your criteria, and respond immediately when you get notified.

-Studierendenwerk München Oberbayern manages dorms across Munich, Garching, and Freising.
+Studierendenwerk München Oberbayern manages dorms across Munich, Garching, and Freising for enrolled students.
 Apply for a dorm room at studentenwerk-muenchen.de.
 Rooms are allocated by waitlist position, and some dorms are specifically reserved for international students.

 Immobilienscout24 is better for apartments than WG rooms.
 A premium account gives you faster access to new listings.
 Many Munich landlords use this platform exclusively.